Inria-Chile/awesome-ocean-ai-data/README.md

 ## Genomic sequence datasets
 ### `Ocean Microbial Reference Gene Catalog v2 (OM-RGC v2)`
--It is highly recommended to view the [metadata](https://zenodo.org/record/3539258) (excel format) that is associated with the Ocean Microbial Reference Gene Catalog v2 as this will give you an overview of the data available.
+- It is highly recommended to view the [metadata](https://zenodo.org/record/3539258) (excel format) that is associated with the Ocean Microbial Reference Gene Catalog v2 as this will give you an overview of the data available.
 - You can directly access to [OM-RGC v2 dabase](https://www.ebi.ac.uk/biostudies/studies/S-BSST297) or via `oceania-fasta-query`.

 ### `oceania-fasta-query`